Service Animal Guidelines

 Exclusion – Allergies/Fear: Allergies and fear of dogs are not valid reasons for denying access or refusing service to people using service animals.
 When a person who is allergic to dog dander and a person who uses a service animal must spend time in the same room or facility, for example, in a school classroom or at a homeless shelter, they both should be accommodated by assigning them, if possible, to different locations within the room or different rooms in the facility.

-Responsibilities for Individuals with Disabilities using Service Animals on Campus
+Responsibilities for Individuals using Service Animals on Campus

 Individuals with disabilities using service animals on campus are responsible for ensuring that the animal is properly treated by the handler and by others and behaves and responds appropriately at all times in public and the team must adhere to the same socially accepted standards as any individual in the university community.